Tiling on New Plaster: How long to leave plaster before tiling?

 If in doubt, as a professional but so long as you’re savvy when considering the weight of the tiles and the location of the tiling, you shouldn’t encounter any issues tiling straight onto plaster.

 The key to success?
 Preparation.
 If your wall has been plastered recently, make sure it has been left for at least 14 days before tiling on new plaster.
 If the plaster is old, ensure there aren’t any loose materials, cracks and hollows by tapping the plaster and listening out for any hollows.

 It is also vital you repair any gaps with filler or even re-plaster a few parts where needed.

 Tiling a wet room?
 Make sure you install a layer of cement board, so the area is completely waterproof and secure.
 If this isn’t necessary, a coating of sealing primer directly on the plaster will ensure a decent base, just make sure you give it 24 hours to dry.
-If you’re tiling a pattern, organise the layout prior to starting so no time is lost, and no mistakes are made.
+If you’re tiling a pattern, organised the layout prior to starting so no time is lost, and no mistakes are made.